 This unit provides students with a broad overview of the business sector.
 It combines the knowledge of skills of business communication with a broad overview of business and the economy.
 Business communications encompasses the business context and looks at effective meeting management, presentation skills, job seeking and interview skills, and report writing.
 This unit also introduces students to fundamental economic concepts and the various sectors of an economy with particular reference to the Australian context.

 Effective management happens at three levels within the organisation –organisational management, people management and self-management.
 When all three align to plan, manage, lead and control, the organisation’s activity becomes focused on achieving the right objectives in the most appropriate way.
 This unit provides students with an insight into what management does and how it works effectively within an organisation.

 |SPECIALIST SUBJECT 1: Introduction to Event Management

 This unit of study enables students to develop events industry knowledge across different sectors including an understanding of the roles, organisations and associated industry bodies take with staging events.
 Students will also gain an understanding of the risks and strategies to manage and reduce the impacts associated with events including determining event milestones and control documents such as budgeting documents.

 |Business Research: Methodology

-This unit introduces students to the field of Marketing Research and how it is used in business to make better marketing and business decisions.
+This unit introduces students to the field of marketing research and how it is used in business to make better marketing and business decisions.
 The course follows the logic of the research process, the planning, collection and analysis of data relevant to marketing decision-making and the communication of results of this analysis to management.
-Students will develop an understanding of the scope of Marketing Research so that they may become effective buyers and users (rather than practitioners) of Marketing Research.
-Students will be provided with the knowledge and skills required to locate and evaluate relevant business and industry information sources and to brief, design and assess Marketing Research Projects undertaken in the commercial arena.
+Students will develop an understanding of the scope of marketing research so that they may become effective buyers and users (rather than practitioners) of marketing research.
+Students will locate and evaluate relevant business and industry information sources to brief, design and assess Marketing Research Projects in the commercial arena.